simonwhitaker/gibo/README.md

 # gibo: fast access to .gitignore boilerplates

-**gibo** (short for .gitignore boilerplates in Go) is a command-line tool to help you easily access .gitignore boilerplates from [github.com/github/gitignore](https://github.com/github/gitignore).
+**gibo** (short for .gitignore boilerplates) is a command-line tool to help you easily access .gitignore boilerplates from [github.com/github/gitignore](https://github.com/github/gitignore).

 ## Typical usage